tisztamo/js-training/language.md

 # WeakSet, WeakMap

-- Store object references only.
+- Stores object references only.
 - Allows garbage collection.
-- Entry will be deleted automatically if no strong reference remains to key.
+- Entry will be deleted automatically if no strong reference remains to the key.
 - No `forEach()`, `size`, `clear()`.
-- Associating data with DOM objects, caching, storing private data, etc.
+- For associating data with DOM objects, caching, storing private data, etc.

 ES6!